sebastiencs/icons-in-terminal/README.md

 ```bash
 source ~/.config/fish/icons.fish
 ```
-Restart a terminal and now you can print any icons with its name:
+Restart a terminal, now you can print any icons with its name:
 ```bash
 $ echo $oct_location
 ```